SPoD: LGBTI+ Consultation Hotline

 The LGBTI+ Consultation Hotline has been serving since 2017 to provide accurate, up-to-date and reliable information for questions and problems focused on gender identity and sexual orientation.

 LGBTI+ Consultation Hotline, run by volunteer peer counselors who receive comprehensive training and regular supervision from SPoD, provides LGBTI+ clients with information on discrimination and violence based on gender identity and sexual orientation, sexual health and about sexually transmitted infections, gender-affirming process, military service exemption process and social service institutions.
 It provides emotional support on issues such as coming out, peer bullying, family relationships and relationship difficulties.

 Clients who apply to the LGBTI+ Consultation Hotline are directed to experts in SPoD's relevant fields of work in legal consultancy, psychological support and social service, in line with their needs and demands.

 Providing anonymous service in Turkish, the LGBTI+ Consultation Hotline provides free service every weekday between 12.00 and 18.00, excluding public holidays.

-Sunday Conversations / Distanceless Talks

-Sunday Conversations, which started its activities as "Coming Out Talks" in 2016, are held face to face at a predetermined location.
-These meetings, which are free and do not require an appointment, are facilitated by peer moderators who have received comprehensive training from the association and receive regular supervision.

-In these meetings, a different topic is discussed every week, such as coming out, heartbreaks, and expectations of LGBTI+ people, which affect them and every part of their life.
-These include subjects such as gender identity, sexual orientation, relationships with family, difficulties in romantic relationships.

-In these meetings, where the creation of safe spaces is essential, the association determines and announces a topic every week, and shares experiences, feelings and thoughts around this topic with the participants face to face every Sunday at 2:30PM.

-Sunday Conversations aim to enable LGBTI+ people to come together in a safe environment without hiding their gender identities and sexual orientations, with the flow of experience / information shared in their meetings and the support within the group.

-Sunday Conversations, renamed to Distanceless Talks during the COVID-19 pandemic, with the intention of decreasing the physical distance between LGBTI+ communities, continue on online meeting platforms every Sunday at 2:30 PM.
-Distanceless Talks are held online every Tuesday at 8 PM with the end of the pandemic.
-It continues within the framework of transferring experiences, emotions and thoughts around it.